vantascriptsdev/zkm-arcadegames/README.md

 # zkm-arcadegames

-Four casino-style machines running off one resource: Crash, Plinko, Higher or Lower, and Mines.
-Walk up to a cabinet, sit down, and a Svelte UI renders straight onto its screen while the camera zooms in on it.
+Four casino-style machines.
+Walk up to a Machine Prop, Select the option to play, and a nice UI renders straight onto its screen while the camera zooms in on it.
 (Based on base-position of the arcade prop)

 ## Games